How to Get Into Private Equity?

 So you would like to break into a private equityPrivate EquityPrivate equity (PE) refers to a financing approach where companies acquire funds from firms or accredited investors instead of stock markets career?
 And you want to know how to get into private equity without any hassle!

-There are both good news and bad news.
+There is both good news and bad news.

 First, here’s the good news – if you read this article through and through, you will have sufficient ideas about how to start a career in private equity.

-Second, the bad news is – if you’re not from a relevant background (we will mention what is relevant background), chances are you will never break into private equity.
+Second, the bad news is – that if you’re not from a relevant background (we will mention what is relevant), you will never break into private equity.

 So, without any ado, let’s get started.

 In this article, we will talk about –